 Yasmini Portes Abraham Silva, Paula Nousiainen, Fengyang Wang, Monika Österberg.
 2022.
 Production of colloidal lignin particles from biorefinery lignins and application for stabilization of Pickering emulsions.
 Nordic Polymer Days (NPD 2022).
 Poster Abstract

-The IMPRESS e-platform called the Future of Biorefining is an online learning environment that combines the main technologies applied in the IMPRESS project as well as methods for the overall environmental and techno-economic analysis.
+The IMPRESS e-platform called the Future of Biorefining is an online learning environment that combines the main conversion and separation technologies applied in the IMPRESS project as well as methods for the overall environmental and techno-economic analysis.

 The content is divided in three separate modules:

 The Future of Biorefining learning environment is free and open for everyone.
 You only need to sign in to get started.
 Here are step by step instructions on how to sign in.

 The content of the course has been created in co-operation with the IMPRESS project partners with funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 869993.

 The material consists of new material solely generated for this purpose using public references, as well as modifying and applying existing material from the partners and external parties/sources.